Adaptive Versatile Engine Technology: History

 The ADVENT program is one of several related development projects being pursued under the Air Force's Versatile Affordable Advanced Turbine Engine (VAATE) program.
 After being announced in April 2007, Rolls-Royce and GE Aviation were awarded Phase I contracts in August 2007 to explore concepts, develop and test critical components, and begin preliminary designs of an engine.

 In October 2009, Rolls-Royce was awarded the Phase II contract to continue component testing and integrate the developed technologies into a technology demonstrator engine.
 GE Aviation was also awarded funds to continue development of their technology demonstration core, which was unexpected as the ADVENT program had originally called for a single contractor to be selected for Phase II.

-USAF officials have denied that the program is an attempt to create a backup engine program for the F-35.

 With the threat of the GE/RR F136, Pratt & Whitney has funded an adaptive fan variant of its F135, that may qualify for the follow-on Adaptive Engine Technology Development (AETD) program under the US Air Force Research Laboratory.

 In 2012, GE was chosen to continue its ADVENT work into the AETD program.
 GE and Pratt & Whitney were selected over Rolls-Royce to continue the AETD program to mature fuel-efficient, high-thrust powerplants.
 Operational testing of the engine was expected to begin in 2013.

-In 2014, Chuck Hagel requested a $1 billion investment in the engine technology.
-A government official has warned that sequestration risks ending the program.
+Under AETD, GE had set new records with the highest demonstrated compressor and turbine temperatures.
+In 2017, Pratt wrapped up tests of their three stream engine with a F135 core.

-In 2016, the Adaptive Engine Transition Program (AETP) was launched with the goal of developing and testing adaptive engines for the future sixth generation fighter programs, Penetrating Counter Air (PCA) for USAF and Next Generation Air Dominance (NGAD) for US Navy, as well as potential re-engining of the F-35.
+In 2016, the Adaptive Engine Transition Program (AETP) was launched with the goal of developing and testing adaptive engines for the future sixth generation fighter programs, Penetrating Counter Air (PCA) or Next Generation Air Dominance (NGAD) for USAF and F/A-XX for US Navy, as well as potential re-engining of the F-35.
 The program assigned the new designations XA100 for General Electric's design and XA101 for Pratt & Whitney's.

-In 2017, Pratt wrapped up tests of their three stream engine with a F135 core, which may be used on the Penetrating Counter Air (PCA) platform.
+The next generation fighter engine would eventually become separate from the F-35 efforts due to the different optimizations required and was split off into the Next Generation Adaptive Propulsion (NGAP) program.
+The competing designs for NGAP are the XA102 from General Electric and XA103 from Pratt & Whitney.